 The shadowing program takes place during Spring Break (typically in March) and during the week following commencement in May and over other University breaks as determined.

-For more information or to register to participate in the Shadowing program, contact Jennifer Grauso, Associate Director, Employer Events and Services.
+For more information or to register to participate in the Shadowing program, contact Jennifer Friary, Associate Director Employer Engagement.